Ryucoin/neovm-utils/docs/oep5.md

 #### Get Owner

 Gets the owner of the token with the token id `tokenId`.
-Returns the hex representation.

 ``` swift
 func getOwner(tokenId: String) -> String